-The People and Culture Committee (formerly the Remuneration Committee) deals with Human Capital Planning, Talent and Succession Management, Engagement, Pensions and other HR matters.
-The Committee met three times during the financial year.
-The members as at 30 March 2022 were Margot Slattery (Chair), Elaine Treacy, Ger O'Donoghue and Sinead Culleton Lowry.
+The People and Culture Committee deals with Human Capital Planning, Talent and Succession Management, Engagement, Pensions and other HR matters.
+The Committee met twice during the financial year.
+The members as at 29 March 2023 were Margot Slattery (Chair), Paddy Rowland, Lorna Conn and Sinead Culleton Lowry.
 The Head of HR attends the Committee.